tejacques/AsyncBridge/README.md

 What is it?
 -----------

-A library to help bridge C# Async Function execution from synchronous threads, such as in Windows Forms and ASP.NET.
+A library to help bridge C# async method execution from synchronous methods, such as in Windows Forms and ASP.NET.

 Why was it made?
 ----------------